-The course instructor will schedule proctoring duties for in-class and evening exams and grading.
-Some AI course assignments will not have evening exams and these AI's will be expected to proctor other course exams and will be assigned by the scheduling officer.
-Evening exams are scheduled for Tuesday, Wednesday or Thursday nights from 7:15p-9:15 and early exams from 5:15p-9:15p.
-Due to the large number of students taking exams and the lack of large lecture halls available, the number of AI's needed to proctor will exceed the number of AI's assigned per course.
-Therefore, all AI's may be called upon to proctor for courses other than the one they are assigned to teach.
-An exam and proctoring schedule will be sent out at least a week before each exam date.
-Exams rooms can be in the Chemistry Building or anywhere on campus and will not be in the same room for each exam.
-The early exam room can have several different courses taking exams that date.
-If you are proctoring an early exam you will have the added responsibility of picking up the early exam materials from the Undergraduate Office before 4:00p the day of the exam.
-When you are proctoring your job is to monitor the students to ensure that they are not attempting to cheat on the exam.
-It's not your job to interpret the questions on the exam to the students.
-Since you may often be proctoring an exam for a course you are not teaching it is dangerous to tell the student what a question "means".
-If you are asked by a student about a question you should respond "read the question carefully and choose what you feel is the best answer" or some variation of this.
-As your job is to monitor the students you should not just sit at the front of the room, you definitely should not be reading, or surfing the internet.
+When you are proctoring, your job is to monitor the students to ensure that they are not attempting to cheat on the exam.
 You should only use your phone if you are trying to reach your professor or head AI to ask a question.
 Move around the room and watch what the students are doing.
-If you see something suspicious alert one of the other AI's in the room and ask them to confirm what you are seeing.
-If you agree that there is a problem try to document the situation as much as possible and alert the professor or head AI.
+If you see something suspicious, alert one of the other AI's in the room and ask them to confirm what you are seeing.
+If you agree there is a problem, try to document the situation as much as possible and alert the professor or head AI.
 It is acceptable to ask a student to move to another seat and therefore a good idea to leave one or two places in the front of the room available.
-Don't stop the student form taking the exam, but keep their exam papers separate from the rest of them when they are done.
-If you believe they were copying off a particular student try to keep that exam separate as well for later comparisons.
-Don't ever allow the students to have phones or any other connected devices out during the exam period.
-At the end of the allowed time, collect the exam materials being turned in, check student ID's, and do your best to keep the room quiet.
-You don't want students trying to get answers while they are waiting to turn the exam in.
-Don't start answering questions about the exams.
+Do not stop the student from taking the exam, but keep their exam papers separate from the other exams.
+If you believe they were copying off a particular student, try to keep that exam separate as well for later comparisons.
+At the end of the exam, collect the exam materials, check student ID's, and do your best to keep the room quiet.
+Refer all exam questions from the students to the instructor.
+You do not want students trying to get answers while they are waiting to turn the exam in.
 Return the materials to the UGO after the exam.